deadlyvipers/dojo_rules/introduction.md

 # I work as a system analyst.

-# My favorite path in pluralsight is python
+My favorite path is python